 Provides students with an opportunity to build upon the foundations learned in CSI 120, Introduction to Business Data Communications.
 The student will develop the necessary skills to implement the basics of network building, work services, transmission media, and protocols.
 Through hands-on experience in setting up an actual computer network, the student will be able to demonstrate the how and why of networking technology, including the use of protocols.
 Prerequisite: CSI 101 or CSI 111

 A survey of the administrative, managerial, and functional aspects of contract and proprietary security services.
 The development, history, education, training, and legal aspects of security are included.
 Emphasis will be placed on facility and site surveys, risk analysis, internal and external protection, intrusion and access control design, alarm monitoring, computer information protection, and safety and disaster contingency planning.
-Prerequisite: English 095 eligibility
+Prerequisite: Eligibility for ENG 095

-Functions, limits, continuity, the derivative, applications, the integral, the fundamental theorem of calculus.Prerequisite: MTH 108 or adequate score on the Mathematics Placement Exam
+Functions, limits, continuity, the derivative, applications, the integral, the fundamental theorem of calculus.NOTE: MTH 162 Applied Calculus is not a substitute for MTH 113 and cannot be used as a prerequisite for MTH 114.Prerequisite: MTH 108 or adequate score on the Mathematics Placement Exam

 This course will take an in-depth look at network security concepts and techniques and examine theoretical concepts that make the world of security unique using a practical, hands-on approach.
 In addition, this course will explore the advancements in network implementation as will as timeless problem solving strategies.
 Prerequisite or Corequisite: SEC 105